ksar-ksar/Dolibarr_removeconf/README.md

 ## Features
 Module that allows administrators to remove some confirmation pop-up for selected users.
 By default nothing is removed, activation must be done in the user permissions under **Remove confirmation pop-up**

+Initial idea module done by ksar, enhanced by the Dolibarr community <3

 ![Screenshot removeconf](img/removeconf.png "removeconf")

 Other modules are available on <a href="https://www.dolistore.com" target="_new">Dolistore.com</a>.